 Spectacular rescue from “Europe’s worst zoo”

 Since December 2015, FOUR PAWS had investigated the Safari Park Zoo in Fier several times, but it was not until October 2018 that intervention was possible.
 Photos from inside the zoo showed the terrible conditions the animals had to live in.
 International media started labelling Safari Park Zoo as “Europe’s worst zoo” and “Zoo from Hell”.
 After an international outcry, the Albanian government decided to confiscate all wildlife from the zoo with FOUR PAWS supporting them.
 The rescue of the animals proved to be extremely demanding, but the experienced team was able to free eleven animals from the small, dirty concrete enclosures and bring them to safety.
 Today all the rescued animals have found new homes at different sanctuaries.

 A home for traumatised big cats

-The FOUR PAWS Big Cat Centre FELIDA in the Netherlands functions as a special care centre for physically and mentally traumatised big cats.
+The FOUR PAWS Felida Big Cat Sanctuary in the Netherlands functions as a special care centre for physically and mentally traumatised big cats.
 The big cats that recover from the hardships of their past can then be transferred to the FOUR PAWS Big Cat Sanctuary LIONSROCK in South Africa.
-Others might need lifelong special care and stay at FELIDA permanently.
-After the arrival of Lenci, Bobby and Zhaku, two tigers and six lions currently live at FELIDA.
+Others might need lifelong special care and stay at FELIDA Big Cat Sanctuary permanently.
+After the arrival of Lenci, Bobby and Zhaku, two tigers and six lions currently live at FELIDA Big Cat Sanctuary.